cakeman232/cakeman232/README.md

 - 👋 Hi, I’m @cakeman232
-- 👀 I’m interested in python - html css
+- 👀 I’m interested in web development and content creation
-- 🌱 I’m currently learning python and html css
+- 🌱 I’m currently learning wordpress and html css
 - 📫 To reach me contact cakeman23 on discord

 <!---